rajeshkumar1312/PwC-Call-Center-Trends-Analysis/README.md

 ### Recommendations

-- With only 49.90% of the customer being satisfied, the call center needs to invest in training the agents and most importantly, organize meetings with the agents to understand (and provide solutions) to the problems they might be facing.
-49.9% CSAT is very bad for the business.
+- With only 4.5 out of Target Value Satisfaction 2.7 of the customer being satisfied, the call center needs to invest in training the agents and most importantly, organize meetings with the agents to understand (and provide solutions) to the problems they might be facing.

 - Out of every 10 calls that came in, the agents abandoned 1, this can be improved on.
 I will suggest employing 1 or 2 more agent.

-- With 408 issues not being able to be resolved, this indicates that the agents need more knowledge about the business / and its different services.
+- With 27%(408) issues not being able to be resolved, this indicates that the agents need more knowledge about the business / and its different services.
 I will advise the management to organize a workshop for the agents.